Rotorua Lakes Council has partnered with parking technology firm i-PARK to establish a new, modern parking system in the CBD.

 The demand for parking will continue to increase and predicted economic and population growth in Rotorua will continue to expand this need.

-Council is upgrading the parking system to provide an effective, modern, and cost-efficient service to the community.
-The new parking system will improve consistency of service across the city and improve turnover of parking spaces so that car parks are less difficult to find.
-This will in turn support local businesses who have struggled in the past with patrons being unable to locate a car park outside of their business due to cars being parked in free parking spaces all day.
+Council upgraded the parking system to provide an effective, modern, and cost-efficient service to the community.
+The new parking system improves consistency of service across the city and improves turnover of parking spaces so that car parks are less difficult to find.
+This in turn supports local businesses who have struggled in the past with patrons being unable to locate a car park outside of their business due to cars being parked in free parking spaces all day.

 The previous parking system used obsolete coin-operated meters that were expensive to operate and maintain, as well as being labour-intensive to monitor.
 This dated technology contributed to low enforcement rates and lost revenue.